mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 #### Adding Game Ending Logic

 We also need some way to end the game.
-For this example, we'll simply end the game after 20 seconds using the following code:
+For this example, we'll simply end the game after 60 seconds using the following code:

+    bool ShouldEndGame ()
+    {
+        return elapsedTime > GAME_DURATION;
+    }

     void EndGame ()
     {